andrii-yeremenko/news-aggregator/doc/specification.md

 ranges.
 The output is a curated selection of news articles that meet the specified criteria.
 Also, it has an error handling mechanism, which allows you to handle errors in a way that is convenient for the user.

+_Warn that the aggregator is mutable and can be used to load multiple resources and apply filters multiple times!_

 ### Methods

 1. LoadResource: Loads a news resource into the aggregator.